-“If you are focused on customer centricity then why are you still pitching?” … This is a good question, posed by a Chief Data Officer last week at a Board meeting.
-The point being that the client already bought the product and wanted to build out an experiential model, however he felt he was being sold the next thing rather than receiving help from the company he bought from.
+“If you are customer centric then why are you still pitching?” … This question, posed by a CIO at a recent Board meeting.
+The CIO already bought the product and wanted to discuss change management, instead he was being resold the product he already bought.

-This made me wonder if the biggest challenge for marketing and sales teams isn’t the pure marketing and selling, but the transition from prospect to client and building a clear set of principles around what that means.
+This made me wonder if the biggest challenge for marketing and sales teams isn’t the pure marketing and selling, but the transition from prospect to client and building a set of principles to service clients effectively.

 Sales people are clear on how to sell.
 Marketers know how to market.
 But do we spend enough time helping those individuals to develop tools, techniques and most importantly, metrics to support customer centricity?
-What are the incentives that equate to the commission check that will keep those people supportive of customer centricity and not falling into overt selling?
+What are the incentives that equate to the commission check that support the customer?

 Building customer centricity is not simple.
 It requires a plan to realign the organization to the customer point of view.
-In the case above, the company realized that it was not only incenting its people to sell constantly, it was organized according to stovepipe P&Ls that did not align to how the customer wanted to engage.
+In the case above, the company realized that it was not only incenting its people to only sell, it was organized into P&Ls that did not align to how the customer wanted to engage.
 The simple answer – reorganize to align with the customer experience.
-But that simple answer can come at great financial cost to companies trying to optimize revenue to meet Wall Street targets.
+But that simple answer can come at great financial cost.
 Not so simple.

 Research, Prepare, Repeat.

-Success requires taking the time to do the homework to understand customers and the connection points within your organization; preparing in advance for the conversation; and moving beyond the canned storyline to an authentic dialog based on the preparation.
-Help your teams that work with customers to show up with a clear understanding of what the customer is trying to achieve and how they can help… not what they can sell.
+Take the time to do the homework to understand customers and the connection points within your organization; preparing in advance for the conversation.
+Help your teams to show up with a clear understanding of what the customer is trying to achieve and how they can help… not what they can sell.

 Create Environments for Non-selling Discussions.

-If you are not ready for an advisory board, or are looking to broaden the points of connection, consider creating peer forums, networks, or other engagement platforms using the same principles that make boards so powerful.
+Provide sales-free environments for marketing and sales teams and business leaders to interact with clients.
+We find that customer advisory boards—with an issue-based focus —are particularly powerful.
+If you are not ready for an advisory board, or are looking to broaden the points of connection, consider peer forums, networks, or other engagement platforms using the same principles that make boards so powerful.

-An important role for marketing is to spread the word about your clients’ stories, and help the sales teams understand how clients view their challenges and how they describe success.
-Start each discussion with your sales teams by sharing a client story.
-Force them to do the same and to do so from the perspective of the client journey versus the sales journey.
+Spread the word about your clients’ stories, and help the sales teams understand how clients view their challenges and how they describe success.
+Start meetings with client stories and client challenges to encourage a client focused culture.